datacommonsorg/website/README.md

 ### Get permission to use API KEY

-Cotact DataCommons team to get permission for access of secret manager
+Contact DataCommons team to get permission for access of secret manager

 ### Run all the tests.